roverwing/RoverWingLibrary/docs/basic.rst

    :param m: either MOTOR1 or MOTOR2,
    :param pwr: a number  between -1.0 (full power backwards) and 1.0
         (full power forwards).
 Setting power to 0 stops the motor (brake).

 .. function:: void setAllMotorPwr(float pwr1, float pwr2)

-   Sets power of both motors in a single operation. pwr1, pwr2 should be between -1.0 and 1.0; they determine the power sent to MOTOR1 and MOTOR2 respectively.
+   Sets power of both motors in a single operation.

+   :param pwr1, pwr2: power values for  MOTOR1 and MOTOR2 respectively.
+Each
+                      should be between -1.0 and 1.0

    This function checks that the inputs are between -1.0 and 1.0; if they are not, it automatically rescales both values to make sure they are within range while keeping their ratio.
 For example, calling setAllMotors(2.0,1.0) has the same effect as setAllMotors(1.0,0.5).